Pandinosaurus/mstrimas.github.io/_posts/2016-02-01-long-flights.md

                         spacing = c(10, 1), proj = projection(world))
 ```

-These will also need to be projected, recentered, and converted to data frames for ggplot.
+These will also need to be projected, re-centered, and converted to data frames for ggplot.

 ```r